Lease Agreement 101 – Part 3

 In most circumstances, landlord does not provide insurance for tenant’s personal property.
 They are also not liable to tenant or their guests for any losses or damages arising from any causes such as theft, fire, water intrusion, earthquake etc.

-Thus, tenant is often encouraged to obtain their own renter’s insurance to reimburse for losses or damages of covered personal property.
+Thus, the tenant is often encouraged to obtain their own renter’s insurance to reimburse for losses or damages of covered personal property.
 For instance, if a fire occurred in a rental unit and caused by the tenant’s negligence, the landlord or other affected parties may file a claim against the tenant.
-And hopefully they’re prrotected by the renter’s insurance policy if it has a sufficient liability coverage.
-After reading this, you may want to consider buying landlords insurance.

 Without landlord’s permission, tenants are not allowed to remodel or alternate the rental unit including painting.
 If the rental unit was damaged due to fire or other casualties and requires significant repairs, the landlord can either repair the damage or give notice to tenant and terminate the lease agreement.